Skip to content

 4) Memory

-Memory Patterns
+Memory Scoping

-- Preferences: 365 days
+• Preferences: 365 days.

-- Episodic events: 90 days
+• Episodic events: 90 days.

-- Short-term state: clear after session ends
+• Short-term state: clear at session end.

-- Entities: no expiry, but require periodic validation
+• Entities: no expiry, but require periodic validation.

 5) Skills